carpentries/docs.carpentries.org/source/handbooks/instructor_trainers.md

   * **prior experience teaching Carpentries workshops** (with existing Instructor certification) or
   * **significant prior training in teaching** (e.g. courses or a degree in education; experience teaching is also useful but is not the same as training)
 * Instructor Trainer Training seats are offered to approved applicants based on current organisational needs and training capacity.
 Space is limited, and qualified candidates may not be selected if we have low demand or multiple applicants in the same region.
-* Members can reserve Instructor Trainer Training seats for a fee.
-In these cases, while the seat is reserved for someone from the member institution, individual candidates must still apply and be approved.
+* Partner Organisations can reserve Instructor Trainer Training seats for a fee.
+In these cases, while the seat is reserved for someone from the Partner institution, individual candidates must still apply and be approved.
 * The Carpentries keeps a list of interested applicants and member contacts who would like to be notified when the next round of Instructor Trainer Training applications open.
 To be added to this list, please email the [Instructor Training Team](mailto:instructor.training@carpentries.org).

 #### Training and Initial Certification